genesis-php/genesis/README.md

 Compatibility
 ------------
-Please note that this software works on UNIX-like operating systems only at the moment.
+This software is developed primarily for UNIX systems (Linux, OSX), but it works also on Windows.

 Quick example